Steve Blank: Defense and national security

 Blank, along with Joe Felter and Raj Shah, founded the Gordian Knot Center for National Security Innovation at Stanford University in 2021.
 Funded by the U.S. Navy's Office of Naval Research (ONR), the center connects defense, commercial, and academic organizations.

 Public service and philanthropy

 Blank joined the Audubon California Board of Directors in 2000, serving as chairman from 2005 until 2010.

 Blank made a $1 million donation to the Peninsula Open Space Trust in 2004.
 He later served on the board from 2007 to 2011.
-During that same period he served as a trustee of University of California at Santa Cruz foundation.
+During that same period he served as a trustee of University of California, Santa Cruz foundation.

 In 2007 he was appointed to the California Coastal Commission and served until 2013.
 He has also served on the board of the California League of Conservation Voters.

 Blank served as a member of the Defense Business Board in 2020.
 In 2023 he was appointed to the United States Department of the Navy's Science and Technology Advisory board, heading the Innovation Group.